k2-fsa/sherpa/docs/source/ncnn/endpoint.rst

 .. note::

-  If you want to deactive this rule, please provide a very large value for ``rule3_min_utterance_length`` or ``rule3.min_utterance_length``.
+  If you want to disable this rule, please provide a very large value for ``rule3_min_utterance_length`` or ``rule3.min_utterance_length``.

 Demo